Skip navigation

 Undergraduate Research Assistant

-Jessie is a Junior in Biomedical Engineering from Cincinnati, Ohio.
-Her research involves using resting-state fMRI and hematological parameters to categorize sickle cell disease severity.
-After completing her undergraduate studies, she would like to participate in the Purdue BME 4+1 program to continue building her passion for using multimodal imaging to make a global impact.
+Jessie is a Senior in Biomedical Engineering from Cincinnati, Ohio.
+Her research involves using resting-state fMRI to categorize sickle cell disease severity.
+After completing her undergraduate studies, she would like to participate in Purdue's combined BS/MS program to continue building her passion of using multimodal imaging to study hematologic diseases.
 Outside of classes, Jessie loves listening to music, rock climbing with friends, and visiting National Parks.

 Riya Mahajan